-- Because TPC's Program Executive has yet to respond to Corrective Action Request (CAR) #4 Revisions 1 or 2, the issue of TPC Management not honoring the Quality Control Manager's (QCM's) authority to Stop Work remains unresolved.
+- TPC's Program Executive has issued CAR #4 Revisions 3, the issue of TPC Management not honoring the QCM's authority to Stop Work remains unresolved.
 TPC Management did not honor a TPC CQM Stop Work Notification (SWN) during a major roof slab pour at CTS, which may have led to a cold joint in the CTS roof slab.
-TPC QC issued an internal Corrective Action Request (CAR #4) documenting what transpired.
-The Contractor Quality Control Specification Section requires that the CQM have the ability to issue SWNs.
-Further explanation of this issue is provided on the next page of this report. - No work associated with the Contractor Non-Conformance Reports (CNCRs) that are dispositioned as Repair, is to be allowed until such time that the proposed repair included with each Repair dispositioned CNCR has been approved.
-In one case at UMS, the Resident Engineer was concerned that repair work was being implemented without an approval of the proposed repair by SFMTA's Resident Engineers. - Necessity of using both Reinforcing Steel Design Drawings and approved Reinforcing Steel Shop Drawings to inspect/accept rebar placement.
+TPC QC issued an internal Corrective Action Request (CAR #4) documenting what transpired. - No work associated with the Contractor Non-Conformance Reports (CNCRs) that are dispositioned as Repair, is to be allowed until such time that the proposed repair included with each Repair-dispositioned CNCR has been approved.
+In one case at UMS, the Resident Engineer was concerned that repair work was being implemented without an approval of the proposed repair by SFMTA's Resident Engineers.
+Based on discussions at progress meetings for the stations contract, SFMTA is concerned that TPC may not be able to provide all of the documentation necessary to confirm that repairs have been completed according to the approved repair plans in a timely fashion so as to allow the affected work to be covered up by follow-on construction work. - Necessity of using both Reinforcing Steel Design Drawings and approved Reinforcing Steel Shop Drawings to inspect/accept rebar placement.
 The requirement to use approved shop drawings was identified as a preventative measure for improper/incomplete placement of reinforcing steel.
 It is common practice to assure that the latest approved submittals and shop drawings are available in the field, for use by both the construction crews and the QC inspectors, to assure proper installation of all constructed elements. - Incomplete/confusing shop drawing submittals for UMS structural steel resulting in QC and or QA stopping TPC from making welded connections upon discovery that approved details are missing. - TPC fulfilling their obligation regarding the Instrumentation Task Force Meetings.